The Marvelous Land Of Oz

 269

-what I thought," declared Glinda, calmly.
-"What did he give you for
+is what I thought," declared Glinda, calmly.
+"What did he

 "I